Sphereon-SDK/easy-blockchain-sdk/java8-retrofit2/docs/EntryApi.md

 ### HTTP request headers

  - **Content-Type**: application/json
- - **Accept**: application/json
+ - **Accept**: application/json;charset=UTF-8

 <a name="firstEntry"></a>
 # **firstEntry**
-> AnchoredEntryResponse firstEntry(chainId)
+> AnchoredEntryResponse firstEntry(context, chainId)

 Get the first entry in the provided chain.
-This is the oldest entry also called the chain tail
+This is the oldest entry also called the chain tail.
+Please note that the achorTimes will only contain the first anchor time.
+Call getEntry to retrieve all times

 ### Example
 ```java